gatk-workflows/broad-prod-wgs-germline-snps-indels/README.md

 generation) according to the GATK Best Practices (June 2016) for germline SNP and Indel discovery in human whole-genome sequencing (WGS) data.

+*Note: PairedEndSingleSampleWf-fc.wdl is a modified version of the original workflow that is easier to run on FireCloud/Terra*

 #### Requirements/expectations
 - Human whole-genome pair-end sequencing data in unmapped BAM (uBAM) format
 - One or more read groups, one per uBAM file, all belonging to a single sample (SM)